What does it take to achieve great things?

 - Keep trying new ways to get better

-- Combine your efforts with others who share your vision
+- Combine efforts with others who share your vision

 - Find ways to serve